- All student vehicles, on or off campus, must be registered with Campus Safety & Security (see Registering a vehicle on campus).

 - Notify the Dean’s Office and the Campus Safety & Security Office if the accident is major or personal injury is serious

 You should register your bicycle with the College.
 This service is provided by the Campus Safety & Security Department.
-The fee charged is $1.00.

 First-Year students’ use of personal motor vehicles